webpack/docs/tutorials/migrate-to-webpack/1.7 other-resources/README.md

 We moved all referenced static resources into the bundle...

-> Note: If you write a single page application this step is useful, but if you write a progressiv enhanced application you shouldn't do it.
+> Note: If you write a single page application this step is useful, but if you write a progressively enhanced application you shouldn't do it.

 $$$ index.html